Beach safety and rules

 Red and yellow flag

-This is where the lifeguards patrol, and you can swim safely in this area
+This is where the lifeguards are, you can swim safely in this area

 Red flag